-With the announcement that Boris Johnson is due to resign today as Conservative leader, only 2 years and 348 days into his premiership - a process that will lead to the appointment of a new PM - we look at some of the shortest serving Prime Ministers in modern history.
+With the resignation of Boris Johnson on 7 July 2022 just 2 years and 348 days into his premiership - a process that will lead to the appointment of a new PM - we look at some of the shortest serving Prime Ministers in modern history.

 The role of the prime minister isn’t always the gift it seems to be.
 While some dream of the position from childhood, others take up the reins simply to avoid letting the side down.
 Only two prime ministers have remained in the role for more than a decade in the last half-century, with both Tony Blair and Margaret Thatcher cutting quite controversial paths throughout their careers.